Linde7777/bluebell/README.md

 # bluebell
-A online forum, imitating Reddit
+The backend part of a online forum, imitating Reddit

 Controller -> Logic -> DAO